Full-flavored and tender, grilled lamb chops are a true thing of beauty when done right on the grill.

-Salt lamb on both sides and let sit at room temperature for 40 minutes while preparing grill.
+Salt lamb on both sides and let sit at room temperature for 40 minutes while you prepare the grill.

-Light one chimney full of charcoal.
-When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
-Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
+Light 1 chimney full of charcoal.
+When all charcoal is lit and covered with gray ash, pour out and arrange coals on one side of charcoal grate.
+Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Alternatively, set half the burners on a gas grill to high.
 Cover and preheat for 10 minutes.
-Clean and oil the grilling grate.
-Oil and pepper lamb chops and place on cool side of grill.
-Cover with an aluminum pan and let cook until instant read thermometer inserted into thickest part of chops registers 110°F for rare or 120°F for medium-rare.
+Clean and oil grilling grate.
+Rub lamb chops with olive oil, season with black pepper, and place on cool side of grill.
+Cover grill and let cook until an instant-read thermometer inserted into thickest part of chops registers 110°F (43°C) for rare or 120°F (49°C) for medium-rare.

-Move lamb to hot side of grill and cook until browned on both sides, 2-3 minutes per side and instant read thermometer inserted into thickest part of chops registers 120°F for rare or 130°F for medium-rare.
+Move lamb to hot side of grill and cook until browned on both sides, 2 to 3 minutes per side, or until an instant-read thermometer inserted into thickest part of chops registers 120°F for rare or 130°F (54°C) for medium-rare.
 Transfer to a platter and let rest for 10 minutes.
 Serve immediately.